Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 Throughout the 17th century and beyond, advancements in lens grinding and optical theory dramatically improved the microscope’s capabilities.

-The invention of the microscope during the Renaissance era marked one of the great historical medical breakthroughs, later revolutionizing our understanding of the human body by enabling the observation of previously invisible microorganisms and cellular structures.
+Later, it revolutionized our understanding of the human body by enabling the observation of previously invisible microorganisms and cellular structures.

 This innovation laid the foundation for countless advances in medicine and biology, bearing testimony to its profound Renaissance heritage.